jwgrenning/cpputest-starter-project/README.md

 cd <production-code-dir-root>
 git clone https://github.com/jwgrenning/cpputest-starter-project unit-tests
 ```
-Once you have a test running, check this into your repo.
+Once you complete this instructions, and endup with a test running, check this into your repo.

 You will find some helpful examples in the starter kit.
 Eventually, you'll probably toss the starter-kit examples because you'll have your own.